 The edge failure analysis presented above was subject to several simplifying assumptions.
 First, geospatial dependencies were not included in the analysis for reasons of brevity.
-Second, the failure loss analysis is performed on each subsystem independently, given a flow solution for the entire system-of-systems; handling interdependencies requires iterative methods.
+Second, the failure loss analysis was performed on a single network instead of a set of interdependent networks.
 Third, the reliability measures could also incorporate component capacity, in order to capture the intuition that a component nearing its maximum load is likely to be less reliable.